ezi-sab/MSc_PGTKEP_IndividualRepo/README.md

 # :mortar_board: MSc_PGTKEP_IndividualRepo

-This repository consists of the contents for my PGTKEP project.
+This repository consists of the contents for my individual PGTKEP project.

 Below description illustrates in details.